Salamander of Leith: Flagship of Scotland

+The ship was repaired or finished in France in March 1537, and James V gave gifts to workmen who set up a new mast at Honfleur.
+James gave a reward of 20 French crowns to the "master timberman" who made or refitted the Salamander.

+As the Scottish fleet neared Scotland, boats from Bamburgh supplied fish.
 Henry Ray saw James V and Madeleine of Valois arrive at Leith on 19 May 1537, noting four great Scottish ships and ten French.
 Two French ships remained in Scotland as wedding presents; the Salamander and the Morischer, Moriset or Great Unicorn.
 A list of French wedding gifts includes these two as 'great ships for the wars', with two further 'gallant ships of war.'
-The ship was repaired or finished in France in March 1537, and James V gave gifts to workmen who set up a new mast at Honfleur.

 After a major refit by John Barton, the Salamander took James V on a pilgrimage from Leith to the Isle of May ending at Pittenweem, then returned to France in May 1538 to escort the new queen, Mary of Guise, accompanied by the Moriset, and Mary Willoughby.
 Mary of Guise herself sailed from Le Havre with Jean de Clamorgan, sieur de Saâne-Saint-Just, captain of the Réale, with two other French ships or galleys, the Saint Jehan, and Saint Pierre.
 The three French captains and their commander Jacques de Fountaines, Sieur de Mormoulins, were rewarded with gold coins in June 1539.
+Mormoulins had commanded the French fleet that brought Madeleine in 1537.

 New costumes were bought for 4 trumpeters, 4 drummers, and 3 whistlers for the Scottish fleet.
 The keepers of the Salamander were Alexander Lun and John Reid, and John Ker was its master.